hutscape/pine/design.md

         reason: the room becomes warmer towards my ideal temperature
       - goal: place the device on a vertical surface in line of sight with the aircon
         reason: it can communicate with the aircon via infrared
-      - goal: know that the room temperature is warmer than the ideal temperature through an on-board RGB LED
         reason: it can send the ON command to the aircon
-      - goal: know that the room temperature is colder than the ideal temperature through an on-board RGB LED
+      - goal: know whether the room temperature is colder or warmer than the ideal temperature through an on-board LED
         reason: it can send the OFF command to the aircon
 features:
   - name: Store 2 arrays of about 300 elements of 12-bit integer for raw IR code